 - Old Man Marrying a Child: Standard in this world — all the Arranged Marriages are to older, rich men.
 In particular, one of Linden's wives is 13.

-- Only Fatal To Adults: The disease that plagues Rhine's generation.
+- Only Fatal to Adults: The disease that plagues Rhine's generation.
+The women all die at age twenty, and the men all die at age twenty-five.